CasualGarageCoder/ControlsFSMGenerator/README.md

 - <code>build/{name}_fsm_pc.json</code> : Pre-computed graph with symbols replaced by their integer identifier counterpart.
 - <code>build/global_controls.gd</code> : A Godot singleton containing the global constants related to the project.

+The base script is named <code>control_fsm.gd</code> and is located at the project root.

 # Roadmap

 - Make a prototype using the tool.